SAIF: Sparse Adversarial and Imperceptible Attack Framework: Method

-Then to enhance the odds of predicting $t$, we minimize $D(\mathbf{s})_{t,adv}$ to obtain the SAIF attack:
+Then to enhance the odds of predicting $\tilde{c}$, we minimize $D(\mathbf{s})_{\tilde{c},adv}$ to obtain the SAIF attack:

-\paragraph{Optimization.} We use Frank-Wolfe as the solver for our objective \ref{eqn:saif-obj} in order to ensure that the variable iterates remain feasible (see Algorithm \ref{alg:fw-saif}).
+\paragraph{Optimization.} We use Frank-Wolfe as the solver for our objectives \ref{eqn:adv_obj} and \ref{eqn:saif-obj} in order to ensure that the variable iterates remain feasible (see Algorithm \ref{alg:fw-saif}).
 The algorithm proceeds by moving the iterates towards a minimum by simultaneously minimizing the objective w.r.t. $\mathbf{s}$ and $\mathbf{p}$.

-To constrain $\mathbf{s}$ we use a non-negative $k$-sparse polytope, which is a convex hull of the set of vectors in $[0, 1]^{h\times w\times c}$, each vector admitting at most $k$ non-zero elements.
+To constrain $\mathbf{s}$ we use a non-negative $k$-sparse polytope, which is a convex hull of the set of vectors in $[0, 1]^{h\times w\times ch}$, each vector admitting at most $k$ non-zero elements.
 We adopt the method in \cite{pmlr-v162-macdonald22a} to perform the LMO over this polytope.
-That is, for $\mathbf{z_t}$ we choose the vector with at most $k$ non-zero entries, where the conditional gradient $\textbf{m}^s$ assumes $k$ smallest negative values (thus highest in magnitude).
-These $k$ components of $\mathbf{z}$ are then set to 1 and the rest to zero.
-For example, if $k=10$ and there are 20 negative values in $\textbf{m}^s$, the smallest 10 values are selected and set to 1 and the rest to 0.
+That is, for $\mathbf{z_t}$ we choose the vector with at most $k$ non-zero entries, where the conditional gradient $\textbf{m}_t^s$ assumes $k$ smallest negative values (thus highest in magnitude).
+These $k$ components of $\mathbf{z_t}$ are then set to 1 and the rest to zero.
+For example, if $k=10$ and there are 20 negative values in $\textbf{m}_t^s$, the 10 smallest values are set to 1 and the rest to 0.

-For $\mathbf{p}$, the LMO of $\ell_\infty$ has a closed-form solution \cite{chen2020frank}.
+For $\mathbf{p}$, the LMO of $\ell_\infty$ has a closed-form solution \citep{chen2020frank}.

 Note that it is possible to combine $\mathbf{s}$ and $\mathbf{p}$ into one variable using a method such as \cite{pmlr-v84-gidel18a}.
 However, in doing so we would lose the interpretability brought by disentangling the sparse mask $\mathbf{s}$.
 This is because enforcing an $\ell_1$ constraint is not the same as the currently enforced $k$-sparse polytope.
-Therefore, such a dual constraint would result in a perturbation of varying values which is harder to directly interpret than a $[0,1]$-valued mask.
+Therefore, such a dual constraint would result in a perturbation of varying values which is harder to interpret than a $[0,1]$-valued mask.

 Since the objective of SAIF is non-convex, a monotonicity guarantee is helpful to ensure that the separate optimizations of each variable sync well.
-To this end, we use the following adaptive step size formulation \cite{carderera2021simple, pmlr-v162-macdonald22a} to ensure monotonicity in the objective:
+Such monotonicity guarantee facilitates coordinated convergence of the sparse mask and perturbation variables, ensuring that both sparsity and magnitude constraints are jointly optimized in a stable and synchronized manner.
+To this end, we use the following adaptive step size formulation \citep{carderera2021simple, pmlr-v162-macdonald22a} to ensure monotonicity in the objective , which, together with the iterates being convex combinations, ensures that solutions do not leave the domain of feasible solutions:

 where we choose the $r_t\in\mathbb{N}$ by increasing from $r_{t-1}$, until we observe primal progress of the iterates.
 This method is conceptually similar to the backtracking line search technique often used with standard gradient descent.